 For most publishers, the basic mechanics of the digital ecosystem still stand.
 Survival depends on offering inventory that benefits both advertisers’ and publishers’ bottom lines — and that, in turn, requires the ability to track online audience activity and deliver targeted messages.
 What’s unclear, however, is how they can do so amid the demise of third-party cookies.

 Two years ago, Google’s Privacy Sandbox initiative was launched to create “a thriving web ecosystem that is respectful of users’ privacy by default.”
-Within the sandbox, initiatives such as TURTLEDOVE aim at reconfiguring current practices by changing the way behavioural data is stored, from remote databases to the user’s browser, and so keeping the ad cycles running while limiting the flow of data to advertisers.
+Within the sandbox, initiatives such as TURTLEDOVE aim at reconfiguring current practices by changing the way behavioral data is stored, from remote databases to the user’s browser, and so keeping the ad cycles running while limiting the flow of data to advertisers.

-The industry’s view is unanimous, new proposals and ideas that get the privacy-centred conversation started, with industry peers invited to share open feedback through business groups such as GitHub and the WC3, are all positive developments.
+The industry’s view is unanimous, new proposals and ideas that get the privacy-centered conversation started, with industry peers invited to share open feedback through business groups such as GitHub and the WC3, are all positive developments.
 But there’s confusion and concerns as to the modalities that will allow this to work in practice and the truly impartial nature of some of the approaches.

 Firstly, TURTLEDOVE is part of a conceptual framework for an application performance interface (API) that potentially could bring significant benefits, not a live solution that can be implemented today, while privacy is an ongoing challenge for most digital businesses.
-Also up for debate, frequency capping, brand safety, dominance from the most popular browser and the response from other browsers who could begin developing their own solutions to compete.
-The result could be greater complexity, fragmentation and a sizeable step back from the fairer and more balanced digital media ecosystem the industry is trying to achieve.
+Also up for debate, frequency capping, brand safety, dominance from the most popular browser, and the response from other browsers who could begin developing their own solutions to compete.
+The result could be greater complexity, fragmentation, and a sizeable step back from the fairer and more balanced digital media ecosystem the industry is trying to achieve.

 There’s no doubt about it, the industry must come together to find sustainable replacements to third-party cookies.
 Conceptual solutions such as SPARROW, from French ad tech company Criteo for example, are not just an independent sounding board to Google’s proposals but a sign of the industry wanting to break the status quo by including voices from different corners of the industry.
 Although eclipsed by the heavy focus on cookies, options already exist that can provide privacy compliance while enabling data-driven advertising.